Ultimate Tubeless Sealant Development

 2. Is it injectable?

-Every one of the dozens of formulas we ended up trying after we got to a prototype phase had to pass the lab tests before they ever were included in the longevity portion.
-This really helped us not waste time finding out that test version 22 lasted 14 months but couldn't seal a puncture better than others, or had trouble with getting injected.
-Every single formula was injected to start the set up, then tested to seal repeatable 7mm punctures within a single tire rotation in the stand.
-There ended up being 8 formulas that passed this initial test meaning we could move onto the longevity testing.
+Every one of the dozens of formulas we ended up trying after we got to a prototype phase had to pass the lab tests before they were ever included in the longevity portion.
+This really helped us not waste time finding out that test version 22 lasted 14 months but couldn't seal a puncture better than others, or had trouble getting injected.
+Every single formula was injected to start the setup, then tested to seal repeatable 7mm punctures within a single tire rotation in the stand.
+There ended up being 8 formulas that passed this initial test, meaning we could move on to the longevity testing.

 Sealant Longevity Testing

-Now that we had formulas that we knew passed the initial testing we set about to find as many test riders as we could to get it into the field.
-Our own Travis Verhoff was participating in Unbound Gravel in 2023 for the first time and with the confidence it would seal it would be the first event that it was tested in.
+Now that we had formulas that we knew passed the initial testing, we set about to find as many test riders as we could to get them into the field.
+Our own Travis Verhoff was participating in Unbound Gravel in 2023 for the first time, and with the confidence that it would seal, it would be the first event in which it was tested.

-We went about testing with employees, athletes, close friends of the company to get as many as wheels set up for testing as possible.
-After a couple months we got feedback that a couple of the formulas had some clumping issues so we tossed those to the side and replaced with the formulas we were having more success with.
+We went about testing with employees, athletes, and close friends of the company to get as many wheels set up for testing as possible.
+After a couple of months, we got feedback that a couple of the formulas had some clumping issues, so we tossed those to the side and replaced them with the formulas we were having more success with.

-This started to narrow it down and we had one that would last over 6 months but elevation seemed to cause some issues.
+This started to narrow it down, and we had one that would last over 6 months, but the elevation seemed to cause some issues.
 This was actually expected, but you never know for sure until it is tested.
-Ultimately all of our test riders ended up converging on a single formula that was meeting all of our goals.
+Ultimately, all of our test riders ended up converging on a single formula that was meeting all of our goals.

-With the convergence on this single formula we gave it another 6 months of testing, and put its through its paces at Unbound 200, Leadville 100, Big Sugar Gravel, among others and saw the same incredible sealing performance we had come to expect and got some of our test riders over the 1 year mark with liquid still plenty in the tires.
-It was at this point we knew we hit the mark and had to go full gas to get this produced at a scale to launch in time for the 2025 season.
+With the convergence on this single formula, we gave it another 6 months of testing, and put it through its paces at Unbound 200, Leadville 100, Big Sugar Gravel, among others, and saw the same incredible sealing performance we had come to expect, and got some of our test riders over the 1-year mark with liquid still plenty in the tires.
+The life of the seal was officially extended.
+It was at this point that we knew we had hit the mark and had to go full gas to get this produced at a scale to launch in time for the 2025 season.

 Leave a comment